cameraui/docs/install/hardware-acceleration.md

 Without a reachable TPU the Coral plugin runs on CPU and says so in its log.
 Check its `Available devices:` line if detection seems slow.

+To see which device detection actually runs on, run the benchmark in **Metrics → Cameras**: its per-camera page names the runtime, the model and the device.
+See [What detection costs](/detection/ai-backends#what-detection-costs).

 ## Hailo-8 / Hailo-8L

 The kernel driver is built from source on the host: `sudo bash cameraui-host.sh hailo` installs build dependencies, compiles the driver, installs the firmware and udev rules. **Reboot afterwards** so the firmware loads, then pass the device: